boehm-s/-PAUSED-Tanuki/README.md

 Use your controllers as middlewares to obtain the data needed, then write a 'last middleware' that will get the req object, gather the datas and return it.

+# What are we doing ?

+The perpice of this project is to be the base project for any new API / Website I'll make.
+It has to depend on reliable libs so I won't have to worry about security issues, or subdependencies maintainment.
+Features won't be coded 'from scratch' but build with well known and well adopted packages :

+- *Express* as back-end framework
+- *Passport* for authentication
+- *Joi* for body validation
+- *mocha* and *supertest* for testing

 ## TODO